 As the strawberries macerate, prepare the graham cracker crust.
 If you are making homemade crust, anyway.
 If you’re using store-bought crust instead, you can begin preparing the rest of the ingredients!
 The homemade crust will set up in the fridge, too, so do make it after you begin macerating the berries.

-Puree the remaining strawberries in a food processor (photo 5).
+Puree the remaining strawberries in a food processor.
 I like to puree part of the strawberries to create texture in the filling.

-Then, once you have enough strawberry syrup, combine it with water and the agar-agar flakes (photo 6).
+Then, once you have enough strawberry syrup, combine it with water and the agar-agar flakes.
 Whisk it together and bring the mixture to a boil.
 This will activate the agar and set it up to thicken later on.

-Let the mixture cool slightly, then stir it together with the pureed and macerated strawberries (photos 7-8).
+Let the mixture cool slightly, then stir it together with the pureed and macerated strawberries.
 Pour it into the crust and chill for at least 4 hours until it is firm and set.
-The pie is definitely best-served day-of making it while it’s fresh; the strawberries tend to release more liquid if left for over a day.
+The pie is definitely best served the day you make it.
+The strawberries tend to release more liquid if left for over a day; while still delicious, it’s not as crisp of a crust.

 Make a big batch of homemade whipped cream and dollop it on top of the pie when you’re ready to serve.
 It’s 100% THE BEST way to enjoy a slice of fresh pie!
 Now the only question will be, who gets the last slice?!